Desert Blog

 The twitchy bushes in the wind carve interesting tracks.

-Next trip: Excursion to peaks Sandy Point (7,062') and Last Chance (8,456') with the Sierra Club Desert Peaks Section (DPS) April 2016
+Excursion to Sandy Point (7,062') and Last Chance (8,456') peaks with the Sierra Club Desert Peaks Section (DPS), April 2016

 Trip leaders Mat Kelliher and Bill Simpson